W427697/Discord-/docs/configure/overview.md

 ### With a configuration object

 Additionally, you can customize your Storybook configuration to load your stories based on a configuration object.
-For example, if you wanted to load your stories from a `packages` directory, you could adjust your `stories` configuration field into the following:
+For example, if you wanted to load your stories from a `packages/components` directory, you could adjust your `stories` configuration field into the following:

 <!-- prettier-ignore-start -->